 Hair loss in young women is more common if they switch birth control medication or stop taking it altogether.
 The flux in hormone levels can cause side effects, such as hair loss, to occur.
 Anything that interrupts the hormonal balance in the body can be a factor in a woman losing her hair.

-Anemia affects every one in 10 women ages 20 through 40.
+Anemia affects everyone in 10 women ages 20 through 40.
 Symptoms of anemia include fatigue, headaches, dizziness, cold hands, and hair loss.
 The condition is due to an iron deficiency and can be helped by taking an iron supplement daily.
 You can learn more about the possible causes of anemia and anemia hair loss regrowth here!

 Dramatic Weight Loss